 Talking about London’s gardens and parks, it’s impossible not to mention Battersea Park.
 It’s located on the South Bank of the River Thames and provides a spectacular view.
 You can enjoy a boat trip around the lake or relax in the shade by the pond.
 Stroll through the park alleys, and you’ll find a variety of sculptures and art objects.

-Find all these attractions at Albert Bridge Road, Battersea, London SW11 4NJ.
+All these attractions are located at Albert Bridge Road, Battersea, London SW11 4NJ.
 Nearby tube stations are Vauxhall and Stockwell.
 The park is open daily from 8:00 a.m. until sunset.

 18. Osterley Park

 Osterley Park is part of the magnificent Tudor estate of the same name.
-In the morning, there’s a mysterious mist on the lakes, and in the afternoon, you’ll see proud white swans.
+In the morning, there’s a mysterious mist on the lakes; in the afternoon, you’ll see proud white swans.
 In spring, the lawns are decked out in flowerbeds, providing a feast for visitors’ eyes.

 Although the estate is located in the heart of Isleworth, the park and its gardens are set back a little further.
 This spot serves as the perfect escape for some peace.
 The wide paths are ideal for jogging and cycling, while the large meadows provide a cosy setting for a picnic.

-The address of Osterley Park is Jersey Road, Isleworth, Hounslow, London.
-There is an Osterley underground station nearby and a Hounslow station a little further.
+Osterley Park is located at Jersey Road, Isleworth, Hounslow, London.
+An Osterley underground station is nearby, and a Hounslow station is a little further away.
 The park is open daily from 8:00 a.m. until sunset.

-If you get tired of strolling around the city and want to experience something new, check out our list of unusual things to do in London!
+If you tire of strolling around the city and want to experience something new, check out our list of unusual things to do in London!